Which four words are demonstrative determiners?

 – Discuss the four grammar rules of demonstrative determiners

 From verbs to nouns and prepositions, there are many types of words to learn about in English.
 Some have more complex grammar than others and some have hundreds (or even thousands) of words within their grouping to learn.
 However, one small and fairly straightforward word categorisation that significantly increases essay cohesion is the demonstrative determiner.
-To help students learn to maximise the four words ‘this’, ‘that’, ‘these’ and ‘those’, we explore their grammar in Lesson 1 and their use in English for academic purposes (EAP) in Lesson 2.
+To help students learn to maximise the four words ‘this’, ‘that’, ‘these’ and ‘those’, we explore their grammar in Chapter 1 and their use in English for academic purposes (EAP) in Chapter 2.

 What are determiners?